What is Straight Line Depreciation?

 Calculating Depreciation: The Straight Line Depreciation Formula

-So, how do you calculate straight-line depreciation?
+So, how do you calculate depreciation using the straight line method?

 This method ensures that the depreciation is evenly spread out, resulting in a stable and predictable annual charge.
-It’s a practical choice, requiring less calculation, less administrative work, and fewer chances for error when compiling a tax depreciation schedule.
+It’s a practical choice, requiring less calculation, less administrative work, and fewer chances for error when compiling a tax depreciation schedule

 Applying Straight Line Depreciation: When is the Right Time?

-Advantages and Disadvantages of Straight-Line Depreciation
+Advantages and Disadvantages of Straight Line Depreciation

 Pros: